 Axos High-Yield Savings — 0.61% APY

 The Axos High-Yield Savings Account offers an APY of up to 0.61%.
 Customers can set up account alerts, enable or disable your ATM card, and manage your Axos Bank High-Yield Savings account online.
 You can also use its mobile app to do any of those tasks.
-With the Axos High-Yield Savings Account you’ll get an APY that’s 6X the national average.
+With the Axos High-Yield Savings Account.
 On a $10,000 balance, you’ll earn $61 annually compared to just $10.

 Minimum opening deposit: $250.